-In this article I will show you how you can take portraits in a similar style to those of renowned British portrait photographer Antoniou Platon.
+In this article, I will show you how you can take portraits in a similar style to those of renowned British portrait photographer Antoniou Platon.

-The style we are after is a high key black and white headshot.
-As you can see from the image below, the main characteristics of Platon portraits are the tight frame around the model, the high general contrast, the shadows on the model’s cheeks and the white background.
+The style we are after is a high key black-and-white headshot.
+As you can see from the image below, the main characteristics of Platon portraits are the tight frame around the model, the high general contrast, the shadows on the model’s cheeks, and the white background.

 If your model has an interesting face, this is the perfect style for them.
 The clean and simple image you create will let the viewer concentrate on the model.

-This style is quite hard and highly contrasted, so it tends to suit male models best.
-But photography rules meant to be broken, so you should try it with female models too.
-You can portray them in a different, intense and not traditional way.
+But photography rules are meant to be broken, so you should try it with female models too.
+You can portray them in a different, intense, and non-traditional way.

-You will also need one or two light stands to use your flash(es) off camera and a small umbrella.
+You will also need one or two light stands to use your flashes off camera and a small umbrella.

-Platon uses a medium format film camera with a 135mm lens, which roughly compares with a 75mm lens on a full frame camera.
-But don’t let that stop you.
 Just use whatever camera you have.
 The only constraint is your creativity and the fact that you need to be able to trigger your flash guns off-camera.

 Because the background is white and most of the tones are bright, this is a high key setup.